MichaelKim/lyra/README.md

 - Sorting by name should ignore punctuation (like brackets)
 - If the song skips before related songs are loaded, it won't autoplay the next song
 - Clicking the options button in yt-search will play the song
+- Linux:
+  - If something else takes control of the media buttons and releases them, the media buttons won't work anymore
+- Mac:
+  - Media button shortcuts don't work

 Song types: